monkphin/Colour-Forge/README.md

 <img src="docs/features/user-delete-modal.png">
 </details>

- Any changes the user makes to their account with this screen will flash a message to advise the user of the change.
-In addition an email which can send both HTML and plaintext messages to advise of the change and provide a layer of confirmation as well as a layer of security, since the user will always be aware of changes to their account even if someone else changes it, this includes changes to emails, since both the old and new address are sent the same email to ensure the user is updated.
+ Any changes the user makes to their account using this interface will trigger a flash message notifying them of the update.
+Additionally an email notification available in both HTML and plaintext formats will be sent to advise of the changes This dual notification system serves as both a confirmation and a security measure, ensuring the user will always be aware of modifications to their account even if unauthorized changes occur.
+For email address updates notifications are sent to both the old and new address to keep the user fully informed.

- The flash function is also used to advise the user of any errors in modifying their account, such as password mismatches, using their existing password as a new password and so on.
+  - Further to this, the flash messagaing system is utilised to alert the user to potential errors encountered when modifying their account, such as password mismatches or attempts to re-use their existing password.
+This immediate feedback assists users in understanding and resolving issues.

 <details>
 <summary>Account Page</summary>